apioo/psx/doc/getting_started/installation.rst

 -------

-In order to make a controller accessible you have to define a route in your :file:`routes` file which invokes the controller class.
-Note PSX tries to autoload the given class name so the namespace must be therefor defined in the :file:`composer.json` autoload key.
+In order to make a controller accessible you have to define a route in your :file:`routes` file.
+PSX tries to autoload the given class name so the namespace must be therefor defined in the :file:`composer.json` autoload key.
 Here an example route entry:

 .. code::

     GET|POST|PUT|DELETE /foo/bar Acme\Api\News\Endpoint

+This would invoke the class `Acme\Api\News\Endpoint` if you visit the route `/foo/bar`.
+All controller classes must extend the class `PSX\Framework\Controller\ControllerAbstract`

 Webserver
 ---------